berik-99/LogMQ/README.md

 ![LogMQ Logo](Assets/Logo/LogMQ_logo_horizontal.svg)

-**LogMQ** is a cross-platform centralized logging system built on a **MessageQueue** architecture, designed to collect and store log messages from various local and networked applications.
+**LogMQ** is a cross-platform centralized logging system built on a **Message Queue** architecture, designed to collect and store log messages from various local and networked applications.
 The system processes and routes log data according to predefined criteria, offering efficient and scalable log management.

 🔧 **Current state**: Written in **.NET** for **.NET** applications, LogMQ leverages **Serilog** to send log messages to the central broker, which is responsible for distributing them to the appropriate destinations.
 🚀 **Future plans**: Future versions will expand support to include other loggers and may support loggers from other languages, ensuring greater flexibility and compatibility across diverse environments.